 You know that rush of excitement when you finally get the opportunity to perform on stage in front of a crowd?
 You love singing and you’ve been preparing for years and finally that opportunity has come.
 You’re over the moon.
 You practice and practice and practice, and you love the way your voice sounds and the way things are coming together in rehearsal.
 You have found your opportunity, you’ve found your courage, and you’re ready to perform.

-But when the day arrives and you’re getting ready to step out in front of the crowd, you’re hit by something you did not expect.
+But when the day arrives and you’re getting ready to step out in front of the crowd, you’re hit by something you did not expect: stage fright.
 Your mouth is dry, even though you’ve been drinking water like an addict.
 Your hands are stone cold, your knees are shaking, and you’re certain that wearing these shoes was a bad idea.
 You’re awkward and uncomfortable, and you’re feeling like saying yes to this opportunity was the worst decision you’ve made in your life.

 You start second-guessing yourself – “I’ll never be as good as Daisy.
 Daisy has much more experience, better training, she’s prettier than me, and has a better stage presence.”
 How can you even think you compare to her?